 Because certain parts of the sleep cycle are more prone to involve snoring, there is little to be done about that.
 However, snoring caused by sleep cycle is usually light and of no serious harm, unless there’s another underlying condition.
 The position in which you sleep can also cause and worsen snoring.
 If you sleep on your back, your airways are more likely to become blocked or constricted, simply because gravity and weight press down on your body and lead to narrower passages.
 Even age and the loss of some muscle tension in older people can lead to heavier snoring.

-You might be interested in: Wedge Pillows: Do They Help With Snoring Problems?
+You may be interested in: Wedge Pillows: Do They Help With Snoring Problems?

 Of course, there are plenty of other conditions that can be the culprit, so while you may try sleeping on your side, you also might want to get a clean bill of health from your doctor before blowing off the idea it could be anything more serious.